onuryilmaz10/usbport_power_controller/README.md

 # Connection
 Detect CH340 in ComPorts list.
 Baud Rate is 9600.
-After serial communication setup, connects if you send "C" (connect), disconnects if you send "D" (disconne
+After serial communication setup, connects if you send "C" (connect), disconnects if you send "D" (disconnect).